Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Critical Deal Points Should be in Writing

-A valid contract for the conveyance of real property is subject to the statute of frauds and requires a signed writing as to all material terms (Bus. & Com.
+Oral side agreements in real estate are not enforceable.
+A real estate contract (including any custom special provisions) is subject to the statute of frauds and requires a signed writing as to all material terms.
+Bus. & Com.
 Code Sec.
 26.01 and Prop.
 Code Sec.
-5.021).
-Neither party should count on being able to casually add a material term after the contract is signed.
+5.021.

 Resistance to Special Provisions